prenderj/variant_tutorial/README.md

 ```
 plink --biallelic-only strict --vcf-min-gq 40 --pheno 1kg.ped --mpheno 4 --vcf ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz --keep GBR_LWK_ids.txt --maf 0.05 --make-bed --out plinkFormatted --update-sex 1kg.ped 3
 ```
+As discussed plink requires a ped file containing each samples phenotype individual.
+Have a look at the 1kg.ped file.
+To specify the individuals to keep we just provide a list of ids in the GBR_LWK_ids.txt file.

 ##12.
 Summary statistics with plink
 Like VCFtools plink can generate various summary statistics on the data.
 For example to get the allele frequency of each variant you can type:
 ```